 What do you hear?

-Every Monday morning we'll post a new video here for you to play to your children.
-Ask them what it makes them think about, what images it conjures – and then ask them to create a piece of artwork that resembles that.
+Every Monday morning during lockdown, we posted a different piece of music on social media for children to respond to with artwork.
+We asked parents and teachers to ask children what the pieces of music made them think about, what images they conjured – and then asked them to create a piece of artwork that resembled that.